All relationships have ups and downs. But if yours is leaving you lonely, frustrated, sad or angry, then relationship counselling can help.

 One of their biggest realisations was that they were often wanting the same thing… but saying it in different ways.

-Relationship counselling allowed them to see their sameness, as well as their differences.
+Their sessions allowed them to see their sameness, as well as their differences.
 And by understanding each other better, the defensive walls they had built up could come down.